4M4Z3/mc-ai/README.md

 ### General Issues
 - Make sure your graphics drivers support OpenGL 3.3+
-- ImGui is included as a git submodule - make sure it's properly downloaded
+- ImGui is automatically downloaded during build - ensure you have internet access for first build
 - Check that CMake version is 3.15 or higher
+- If build fails, try `make clean` followed by `make setup` to re-download dependencies

 ## License